gbxyz/rdnsd/README.md

 every server.
 You probably want to send the signal about every `3 x N x M` seconds if you want reliable statistics.

+If &lt;rdnsd> is running in multithreaded mode, then you can send the `USR1` signal much more often (once every `Loop x Timeout` seconds).

-Note that `rdnsd` will not immediately update the file upon receiving the `USR1` signal: you may need to wait for the current loop iteration to complete before the stats file is updated.
+Note that `rdnsd` will not _immediately_ update the file upon receiving the `USR1` signal.
+You may need to wait for the current loop iteration to complete before the stats file is updated.

 # RELOADING CONFIGURATION